-OPC has elected to continue with the 90/10 rule wherein 10% of the billets will be allotted to any squadron who in the last two years has not had a cadet selected for GPS or PPS.
+OPC has elected to continue with the 90/10 rule wherein 10% of the billets will be allotted to any qualifying cadet (min. of 60%) of any squadron who in the last two years has not had a cadet selected for GPS or PPS.